Statue of Robert Fulton

 Cast in a Brooklyn foundry, this zinc statue was originally installed in a niche of the Fulton Ferry Terminal building (see illustration) and relocated to Fulton Park in the Bedford-Stuyvesant neighborhood in 1935.
 Today, a more durable bronze replica stands in the park.

-height: 126 in.
-(320 cm) (show scale)
+height: 126 in., 2500 lb.
+(320 cm, 1133.99kg) (show scale)

 Gift of the Museum of the City of New York

 Caspar Buberl (American, born Bohemia, 1834-1899).
 Statue of Robert Fulton, 1872.
-Painted zinc with plaster repairs, height: 126 in.
-(320 cm).
+Zinc, paint, lead-tin solder, plaster (repairs), height: 126 in., 2500 lb.
+(320 cm, 1133.99kg).
 Brooklyn Museum, Gift of the Museum of the City of New York, 2010.21.
 Creative Commons-BY

 .
 Brooklyn Museum photograph, 2010

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.